kbase/kb_sdk/doc/installation.md

 Like `JAVA_HOME`, you should consider adding these last two commands to your `~/.bash_profile` or `~/.bashrc` file so the SDK is always available in the terminal with command completion.

+## Download the KBase SDK base Docker image

+KBase modules run in Docker containers.
+Docker containers are built on top of existing base images.
+KBase has a public base image that includes a number of installed runtimes, some basic Bioinformatics tools, and other KBase specific tools.
+To run this locally, you will need to download and build the KBase SDK base image.
+There is a Makefile target that does most of the work for you:

+    make sdkbase

+The Image currently is fairly large, so this will take some time to run and build the image.
+This step is required for running tests locally.

 ## Verify the installation

 Once the kb-sdk command is in your `PATH`, you can confirm it is running and get additional help by running: